-The basic syntax of the string Replace in MySQL is as shown below:
+The MySQL REPLACE function is useful to replace the existing string expression with a new substring value.
+The basic syntax of string Replace in MySQL is as shown below:

 SELECT REPLACE (Expression, Change_String, Replace_String) FROM Source

-- Expression: Please specify the valid expression on which you want to perform search.
-Replace function will replace portion of a string present here.
+- Expression: Please specify the valid expression on which you want to perform the search.
+It updates a portion of a string present here.

 - Change_String: Specify any valid string (or character) you want to change.
-Whatever you place here, REPLACE Function will be replace it by Replace_String
+Whatever you place here, It will substitute by Replace_String

-- Replace_String: Please specify the valid new string, or charter tat you want to insert into String_Expression.
+- Replace_String: Please specify the valid new one or characters that you want to insert into String_Expression.

-For this, We are going to use the below shown data
+For this MySQL String REPLACE demonstration, We are going to use the below shown data.

-The Replace Function in MySQL is used to replace the characters in original string with specified expression.
-The following query will show multiple ways to use this String replace function.
+This method is used to alter the characters in the original text or sentence with the specified expression.
+The below query shows various ways to use this function.

-In this example, we implement the string replace function on different columns present in the employee table.
-Following statement will replace the string Developer in Department Name column with Engineer, and com in Email with net
+In this example, we implement the replace function on different columns present in the employee table.
+The following Function code change the Developer in Department Name column with Engineer and com in Email with net

-From the below screenshot you can see the replaced strings
+From the below MySQL screenshot you can see the result.